Where Can You Camp in New Zealand if Your Campervan is Not Self-Contained?

 Price and How to Pay

-Price range for council campsites are usually between 0 to NZ$12 per person per night.
+The price range for council campsites is usually between 0 to NZ$12 per person per night.
 Payment is made via online bookings through council websites or by cash paid in an honesty box.

 Department of Conservation Campsites